 The choir published its only album in 1980.
 The cassette has the title of the choir’s best-known track, the Easter song Meqabirun feneqaqelew (‘He turned the grave upside down’).
 The publication of the album was a miracle in itself since it had to get a pass from the censure office that supervised every work of art for anti-Marxist contents.
 Some songs included in the album openly defied the government of those days and its slogan, ‘The Revolution is above everything’.
 To give but one example, the lyrics of the song Yebelayoch belay new profess, ‘Our God is the Creator, Commander, the holder of the universe […].
 He is above all on high, and above Him, there is no high-ranking one.’

-There are more than 250 songs that originated from the choir.
-Of all its members, Wondiye Ali contributed most songs.
-Wondiye had come from Dessie (north-central Ethiopia) to the Debre Zeit campus of Addis Ababa University in 1978 to study at its Veterinary School.
+There are more than 250 Amharic songs that originated from the choir.
+Of all its members, Habte Gebrehawariat might be the person who contributed most songs, including Yebelayoch belay new.
+Wondiye Ali also submitted a significant number of pieces.
 (Later on, Wondiye’s passion for literature led him to publish two books of poetry, three volumes of church history and more than 20 biographies of prominent Ethiopians.)
-The energizing base guitarists of the choir were Habte Gebresilassie and Dembele Simesso.
+The musicians were Hailegiorgis Habte (lead guitar), Habte Gebrehawariat (base guitar) and the late Yirga Alemu (accordion).
+Dembele Simesso was one of the leaders of the choir.

 In December 1982, the Ethiopian Air Force confiscated the Mekane Yesus church building.
 For the next two years the congregation was allowed to celebrate its services in a tent.
 After that, the church had to retreat to home services.
 Several believers, including choir members, were imprisoned.
 Some church members were tortured to turn against the Gospel; others fled the town in search of a better life.

-The last public ministry of the choir took place in Wonji (about 50-60 km south of Debre Zeit) in …..
-[Q: which year?].
+The last public ministry of the original choir took place in Wonji (about 50-60 km south of Debre Zeit) in 1982.
 Most members of the choir still remember that day since dozens of people came to know the Lord.
 The presence of the Holy Spirit was so heavy that the lead guitarist couldn’t even play.

 (1) ….
 [Title of the cassette in Fidal], (‘He turned the grave upside down’).
 Cassette with Amharic songs, released by …[YDCS ??], Addis Ababa (?), 1980.